Simple Hacks For OCD & Anxiety

 Clean out old bathroom products to feel less overwhelmed with options.

-I started doing this last year and it reduced my clutter and crap taking over my bathroom immensely, and I didn’t realize how anxious it was really make me while getting ready every day.
+I started doing this last year and it reduced the clutter taking over my bathroom drawers.
+I didn’t realize how irritating it really was while getting ready every day.

 So, what I started to do was check the throw-out date on all of my bath, body, and beauty products.